Lies, Lies, Nothing but Lies! Oh, Wait a Minute, There’s a Bit of Truth There . . .

 In contrast, postmodern feminism has given us the “resistant reading” whereby unwary women are instructed to approach the slippery ideological seductions of Andre Marvell’s “To his Coy Mistress” and Leonard Cohen’s “As the Mist Leaves No Scar” with caution.

 That’s the fun stuff—the situations where the possibility of salutary readings are at least possible to imagine.
-How do we deal with a digital universe in which 40% of what we read are outright lies and another 49% are out-of-context fibs, shadings of the truth, conspiracy theories, sales pitches and spin doctoring?
+How do we deal with a digital universe in which 40% of what we read are outright lies and another 49% are out-of-context fibs, shadings of the truth, conspiracy theories, sales pitches and spin-doctoring?
 (Please don’t quote my made-up percentages, but note that I have left 11% of space for facts, intelligent discourse, captions about cats and vacuity.)
-The only viable counter measure to being lied to, fooled, misinformed and defrauded is the ability to read.
+The only viable countermeasure to being lied to, fooled, misinformed and defrauded is the ability to read.

 The Antidote to Fake News Is Reading. . . which returns me to the information which I cited in a previous post (How Many Americans Believe that Planet Earth Is Only 6000 Years Old) that 14% of Americans are illiterate and 21% of adults in the USA read below a grade 5 level.
 Even as I quoted the article I found myself wondering if I wasn’t promulgating bogus statistics.
-If I am going to post on the malaise of “fake news” and the antidote of effective reading, I have to make some effort to insure that I am not spreading “fake news.”
-I take as a basic truth underlying claims about illiteracy rates in both the USA and Canada that the reading skills of the population as whole are well below where they should be—even though definitions of “illiteracy” are much debated and the measurement of reading skills always in question.
+If I am going to post on the malaise of “fake news” and the antidote of effective reading, I have to make some effort to ensure that I am not spreading “fake news.”
+I take as a basic truth underlying claims about illiteracy rates in both the USA and Canada that the reading skills of the population as a whole are well below where they should be—even though definitions of “illiteracy” are much debated and the measurement of reading skills always in question.

 Why Reading a Book MattersI also take the ability to read a book as the true measure of the capacity to read.
 Having the skills and acumen required to hold on to the coherence and pattern of a text over hundreds of pages is the ultimate test of reading.
 This coherence might be the connection between a hypothesis and statistical evidence, or the ongoing inductive and deductive reasoning that supports an argument, or details of plot, character and setting.
 Conversely, and perhaps more importantly, this level of reading ability also means being able to spot inconsistencies, incongruities, outright contradictions, lacunae, logical fallacies, flawed writing and rhetorical smoke 'n' mirrors.